 Solitary rectal ulcer syndrome and an inflammatory cloacogenic polyp have similar histopathologic findings; both are located anterior in the rectum and both tend to be associated with rectal prolapse.
 Previous therapy for intractable symptoms included rectocolic resection, a procedure rarely performed today.After elastic binding for rectal mucosal prolapse, follow-up voiding proctography revealed prolapse remission in most patients.

-an ulcer and the sequelae of inflammation, but an evacuation study is necessary to evaluate functional abnormalities.
+A double-contrast barium enema, with emphasis on the anterior rectal wall, is useful to detectan ulcer and the sequelae of inflammation, but an evacuation study is necessary to evaluate functional abnormalities.
 Imaging is also often requested prior to surgical repair to evaluate the rest of the large bowel.
 In spite of its name, solitary rectal ulcer syndrome does not always present with an ulcer, nor is it always solitary.
 A common imaging appearance is that of nodularity or an anterior rectal wall irregular polyp.
 Similar findings are seen with an inflammatory cloacogenic polyp; some mimic a rectal adenocarcinoma.
 Voiding videoproctography is the imaging modality of choice for suspected rectal prolapse.
 Prolapse originates in the midrectum as an intussusception varying in length.
 Proctography reveals rectal mucosal prolapse as a soft tissue bulge into the rectal lumen, more evident during straining and evacuation than during rest.
 Mucosal prolapse is morecommon than intussusception (204).Associated other abnormalities are common and include rectocele, perineal descent syndrome, puborectalis muscle syndrome, and levator ani diastasis, the latter identified with dynamic CT.

 At times endorectal US is helpful.
 Ultrasonography reveals an inhomogeneous and thickened submucosa in the internal and external sphincter regions; the ratio of external to internal anal sphincter thickness is reduced in these patients and muscle hypertrophy identified by US appears useful in some in suggestingthe diagnosis.